Sumit-repo/BankManagementSystem-JSP-Servlet/README.md

    ```
 4. Deploy the application to your servlet container.
 5. Access the application at `http://localhost:8080/Your-project-name`

+## Contributions
+Contributions are welcome!
+If you have suggestions or find bugs, please open an issue or submit a pull request.
+Follow our contribution guidelines for more details.

 ## License
 This project is licensed under the MIT License.